focus-trap/tabbable/README.md

 The `displayCheck` configuration accepts the following options:

-- `full`: (default) Most reliably resemble browser behavior, this option checks that an element is displayed and all of his ancestors are displayed as well (Notice that this doesn't exclude `visibility: hidden` or elements with zero size).
-This check is by far the slowest option as it might cause layout reflow.
+- `full`: (default) Most reliably resembling browser behavior, this option checks that an element is displayed and all of his ancestors are displayed as well (notice that this doesn't exclude `visibility: hidden` or elements with zero size).
+This check is by far the slowest option as it will cause layout reflow.
 - `non-zero-area`: This option checks display under the assumption that elements that are not displayed have zero area (width AND height equals zero).
-While not keeping true to browser behavior, this option is much less intensive then the `full` option and better for accessibility as zero-size elements with focusable content are considered a strong accessibility anti-pattern.
+While not keeping true to browser behavior, this option may be less intensive than the `full` option, and better for accessibility, as zero-size elements with focusable content are considered a strong accessibility anti-pattern.
 - `none`: This completely opts out of the display check. **This option is not recommended**, as it might return elements that are not displayed, and as such not tabbable/focusable and can break accessibility.
 Make sure you know which elements in your DOM are not displayed and can filter them out yourself before using this option.

 **_Feedback and contributions more than welcome!_**